Minecrell/plugin-yml/README.md

 To create those classes set `generateLibClass` and `generateReposClass` to true.
 Those classes are enums and provide all listed repositories and dependencies to you.
 Build your plugin once to generate them.
-You can reference them inside the code afterwards.
+You can reference them inside the code afterward.
 Repositories will be named via their defined names.
-If you do not define a name they will be named MAVENX where x is a number counting up.
+If you do not define a name they will be named `MAVENX` where x is a number counting up.
 It is highly recommended to give your repositories a name if you want to use them directly.

-An example `Loader` implementation could look like this:
+An example `PluginLoader` implementation could look like this:
 ```java
 public class Loader implements PluginLoader {
     @Override